List Pods

 |---|

---preset | Preset: static, php, nodejs, python | Required |
+-p, --preset | Preset: static, php, nodejs, python | Auto-detected |

---plan | Plan: starter, developer, professional | starter |
+--plan | Plan: launch, build, grow, scale, turbo | launch |

---region | Region slug | Auto-select |
+-r, --region | Region slug (e.g. eu-nbg) | Auto-select (closest) |

---ssh-key | Path to SSH public key | None |
+--ssh-key | SSH public key or path to key file | None |

--w, --wait | Wait for pod to be ready | false |
+-w, --wait | Wait until pod is running before returning | false |

 Examples

-# Node.js with Developer plan
+# Node.js with Build plan

-# Python with SSH key, wait for ready
+# Python with SSH key

-instapod pods create ml-service --preset python --ssh-key ~/.ssh/id_ed25519.pub -w
+instapods pods create ml-service -p python --ssh-key ~/.ssh/id_ed25519.pub

 Get Pod Details